 - Doubt as to Liability – Doubt exists that the IRS has assessed the correct tax and therefore you do not owe the tax liability.

 - Effective Tax Administration – There is no doubt that you owe the taxes and have the ability to repay.
 However, special circumstances exist that would make it unfair and create a financial hardship for you to pay the full amount of the taxes.

 In 2013, only 34% of offers submitted were accepted.
 When you use the services of our experienced tax professionals, you greatly increase your chances of the IRS accepting your Offer in Compromise.

 Paying For Your Offer in Compromise

 When submitting an Offer in Compromise you must chose a payment option as well as sending an application fee and an initial offer payment.
 The initial payment and subsequent payments are determined by the amount of your Offer and which payment option you choose.
 East Coast Tax Consulting Group will counsel you on which payment option best fits your particular case.

 After studying and analyzing all the facts, we’ll give you a straightforward recommendation as to whether you should submit an IRS Offer in Compromise or seek an alternative form of debt relief.
 Either way, your best chance for successful back tax resolution lies with our team of experts.

 Learn More About Our Boca Raton Tax Relief Services

 With over 30 years of experience, our tax professionals are here to help you obtain relief from your tax problems.
 Let our team of CPAs help settle your tax debt for the lowest amount permitted and solve IRS problems such as bank levy, IRS audits, wage garnishments, unfiled tax returns, IRS liens and payroll tax penalties.
-We proudly serve Boca Raton residents in addition to the neighboring towns of Plantation and West Palm Beach.
-Schedule your Free Consultation today!
+We proudly serve taxpayers in Boca Raton, Florida and throughout the U.S. Call for your Free Consultation today!